 It has been created by Yorkshire Water and Living with Water, in partnership with Yorkshire Flood Resilience and Wilberforce Sixth Form College.

 This ‘wet lab’ is a hands-on space designed to educate people on water cycles and flood risk in our area.
 Within the lab, there is a 3D model to showcase sustainable drainage solutions (SuDS) and how they work, as well as an interactive LED wall screen to be used as a teaching tool on the topic of flooding.
+Our programme offers students practical opportunities to participate in activities to increase climate resilience which could enable children and young people to translate knowledge into positive action to improve their local communities.

 Our programmes have been developed with the help of school teachers and cover key elements and targets of the national curriculum at Key Stage 2.
 These include: